A Guide to Visiting Diamond Beach in Iceland

 woman sat on diamond beach watching the sunset

-If you’re not driving, there are plenty of tours that go to Diamond Beach.
-There are some tours that leave from Reykjavik, but this can be quite a long day as it’s a 5 hour drive (in good weather).
+There are some tours that leave from Reykjavik, but this can be quite a long day as it’s a 5-hour drive (in good weather).
 So I recommend doing a multi-day tour, so you can explore a few different places and make the most of your time here in Iceland.
-Plus, by doing a muti-day tour can save money over booking individual tours as they normally offer some discount for booking packages.
+Plus, by doing a multi-day tour can save money over booking individual tours as they normally offer some discount for booking packages.

-Alternatively you could also consider this 6 day South Iceland Tour.
-This tour takes travelers on a journey around the country’s famous Ring Road, allowing them to experience the breathtaking natural beauty of Iceland up close.
 The tour includes a variety of activities such as hiking, whale watching, and visiting hot springs and geysers.
 In addition, travelers will have the opportunity to visit popular Icelandic landmarks such as the Blue Lagoon, the Golden Circle, and the Northern Lights.
 With knowledgeable local guides, comfortable transportation, and convenient accommodation included in the package, this tour is a great way to see all that Iceland has to offer in a short amount of time.

 If you or someone in your group uses a wheelchair or has limited mobility, I recommend looking at the accessibility tours offered by Iceland Unlimited.
 They offer both accessible self-drive tours and accessible guided tours so you can be sure to get something that covers where you want to visit, and meets your accessibility needs.
 Visit their website here.